doughodson/OpenEaaglesExamples/Readme.txt

 Notes:

-  1) Use makeEdl.bat to generate the example *.edl files under windows, and use 'make edl" to generate the *.edl files under linux.
+  1) Use makeEdl.bat to generate the example *.edl files under windows, and use 'make edl' to generate the *.edl files under linux.

-  2) Most of the examples are under the 'Eaagles' namespace because they're part of the Eaagles package.
+  2) Most of the examples are under the 'Eaagles' namespace because they consisted to to be part of the OpenEaagles package.
 However, user wouldn't typically do this.
-See the 'mainNetText' for an example that isn't under the Eaagles namespace.
+See the 'mainNetText' for an example that is not under the Eaagles namespace.

   3) Most of the time, examples are run from the command prompt.
 If you plan to run them from within Visual C++, you need to set the working directory so that they can